 Internal bodies

-The Convention Article 7.7 (f) states, that the General Assembly establish and terminate Committees and subsidiary bodies and review and approve their Terms of Reference.

 The Policy Advisory Panel will produce a written report of each meeting and the Chair will report the advice of the Policy Advisory Panel to the Council at the next Council meeting after a meeting of the Policy Advisory Panel.

 The Policy Advisory Panel (PAP) provides policy advice for consideration by the Council and to co-ordinate the work of the committees.